 10 Common Technical Interview Mistakes (And How to Avoid Them)

 After reviewing thousands of interview performances, clear patterns emerge.
 Most candidates fail not because they lack skills, but because they make avoidable mistakes.
-Here are the top 10—and how to avoid them.
+Here are the top 10 mistakes, and how to avoid them.

-Why it's bad: You often solve the wrong problem or miss key constraints.
+Why this hurts.
+You often solve the wrong problem or miss key constraints.
 You also lose the chance to show your thought process.

-Why it's bad: The interviewer can't evaluate your problem-solving process.
+Why this hurts.
+The interviewer can't evaluate your problem-solving process.
 They might think you're stuck when you're actually making progress.

-Why it's bad: A brute-force solution isn't impressive.
+Why this hurts.
+A brute-force solution isn't impressive.
 Interviewers want to see you can identify and implement efficient algorithms.

 # Don't stop here: